 MaJor Findings

-Regulatory Constraints
+Regulatory Contrains

-Role of Intermediaries and Re-granters
+Evolving Role of Intermediaries And Re-granters

-Learning series
+Learning Series

-Recruitment and Training
+Recruitment And Training

 Intermediaries should hire diverse, social justice-oriented local leaders to enhance strategic decision-making and legitimacy.
 Examples include Fondo Semillas and Global Greengrants.